kavurisrikanth/mining-spec/README.md

 The data is from this URL: https://www.instacart.com/datasets/grocery-shopping-2017

 The reference material is the Data Mining book by Tan, Steinbach & Kumar.

+**Note: The data is not included in the repo since it's just way too large.
+To run this program, download the data ZIP file from the URL above and extract the CSV files to data/instacart/ in the project root folder.**